mpizenberg/lowrr/README.md

 ![Alignment of photometric stereo images improves the 3D reconstruction][handheld]

-The previous figure showcases the improvement of both the 3D reconstruction, and the recovered albedo after an alignment of handheld photos of the Bayeux Tapestry.
+The previous figure showcases the improvement on both the 3D reconstruction, and the recovered albedo after an alignment of handheld photometric stereo images of the Bayeux Tapestry.

 [handheld]: https://mpizenberg.github.io/resources/lowrr/handheld.jpg